Jennie Stevens

 Jennifer Stevens is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 She represents the riding of St. Catharines as a member of the Ontario New Democratic Party.
 Prior to her election in the legislature, she was a city councillor for 15 years for St. Catharines City Council.

 Background

 Stevens has a background in the not-for profit sector, serving on the board of the Niagara Folk Arts Multicultural Centre.
 She also served on the Merritton Athletic Association.

 Political career

 Stevens' political career began in municipal politics.
-She served as city councillor for 15 years, for St. Catharines City Council, representing Merriton Ward (Ward 1), located in the city's southeast.
+She served as city councillor for 15 years, for St. Catharines City Council, representing Merritton Ward (Ward 1), located in the city's southeast.
 Stevens' first foray into provincial politics was in the 2014 Ontario general election, where she was unsuccessful against Liberal incumbent Jim Bradley.
 In the 2018 Ontario general election, Stevens defeated Bradley, becoming the first woman to represent St. Catharines in the legislature.

+In April 2021, Stevens introduced a private member's bill titled Bill 274, Intimate Partner Violence Disclosure Act.
+The bill was based on Clare's Law, and sought to provide additional protections for individuals at-risk of domestic violence.
+Bill 274 was defeated in a vote the same month; after the Progressive Conservatives voted against it.

-Stevens was re-elected in the 2022 Ontario general election, defeating Progressive Conservative candidate and St Catharines city councillor Sal Sorrento.
+Stevens was re-elected in the 2022 Ontario general election, defeating Progressive Conservative candidate and St. Catharines city councillor Sal Sorrento.

+As of August 11, 2024, she serves as the Official Opposition critic for Sports, Tourism, and for Veterans, Legions, and Military Affairs.

+In October 2024, Stevens introduced a bill known as Bill 213, Affordable Home Heating Act.
+The bill proposed creating a Heating Support Program to assist low-income seniors and families with the costs of heating their homes during the winter.
+On December 9th, the bill was defeated.

+In 2024, she advocated for increased supports for homeless veterans.
+Stevens stated that the number of homeless veterans was growing, and that they were having difficulties accessing government assistance.